 PSR J1952+2630 was the first binary pulsar discovered with the E@H pipeline (Knispel et al. 2011b).
-At that time the few observations available allowed only a rough estimate of the orbital parameters of this MSP based on Doppler measurements of the spin period.
-These already showed that PSR J1952+2630 has a massive WD companion ($M{WD} > 0.945 M{\odot}$ assuming $M_p = 1.4 M{\odot}$), and may have evolved from an intermediate-mass X-ray binary (IMXB).
-Building on the analysis by Knispel et al. (2011b), we present in this paper the phase-coherent timing solution of PSR J1952+2630 resulting from dedicated followup observations with the Arecibo telescope, which provides orbital parameters far more precise than those previously determined.
-Our timing solution also shows the system is relatively young ($\tau_c = 77$ Myr).
+At that time, the few observations available allowed only a rough estimate of the orbital parameters of this MSP based on Doppler measurements of the spin period.
+These already showed that PSR J1952+2630 has a massive white dwarf (WD) companion ( $M{WD} > 0.945 \, M{\odot}$ assuming $M_p = 1.4 \, M{\odot}$ ), and may have evolved from an intermediate-mass X-ray binary (IMXB).
+Building on the analysis by Knispel et al. (2011b), we present in this paper the phase-coherent timing solution of PSR J1952+2630 resulting from dedicated follow-up observations with the Arecibo telescope, which provides orbital parameters far more precise than those previously determined.
+Our timing solution also shows the system is relatively young ( $\tau_c = 77 \, \text{Myr}$ ).

 It is commonly accepted that MSPs are spun up to their high spin frequencies via accretion of mass and angular momentum from a companion star (Alpar et al. 1982; Radhakrishnan & Srinivasan 1982; Bhattacharya & van den Heuvel 1991).
-In this recycling phase the system is observable as an X-ray binary (e.g. Hayakawa 1985; Nagase 1989; Bildsten et al. 1997) and towards the end of this phase as an X-ray MSP (Wijnands & van der Klis 1998; Papitto et al. 2013).
+In this recycling phase, the system is observable as an X-ray binary (e.g. Hayakawa 1985; Nagase 1989; Bildsten et al. 1997) and towards the end of this phase as an X-ray MSP (Wijnands & van der Klis 1998; Papitto et al. 2013).

-The majority of MSPs have helium WD companions and their formation is mainly channeled binaries through low-mass X-ray (LMXBs) which have been well investigated in previous studies Webbink et al. 1983; Pylyser & Savonije 1988a, (e.g. Rappaport et al. 1995;1989b; Ergma et al. 1998; Tauris & Savonije 1999; Podsiadlowski et al. 2002:Nelson et al. 2004; van der Sluys et al. 2005).
+The majority of MSPs have helium WD companions and their formation is mainly channelled through low-mass X-ray binaries (LMXBs) which have been well investigated in previous studies (e.g. Webbink, Rappaport & Savonije 1983; Pylyser & Savonije 1988a,b; Rappaport et al. 1995; Ergma, Sarna & Antipova 1998; Tauris & Savonije 1999: Podsiadlowski, Rappaport & Pfahl 2002: Nelson, Dubeau & MacCannell 2004; van der Sluys, Verbunt & Pols 2005).
 In contrast, binary pulsars, such as PSR J1952+2630, with relatively heavy WDs (CO or ONeMg WDs) are less common in nature.
-Their formation and recycling process involves a more massive WD progenitor star in an IMXB (see Tauris et al. 2011a, and references therein, for a discussion of their suggested formation channels).
+Their formation and recycling process involves a more massive WD progenitor star in an IMXB (see Tauris, Langer & Kramer 2011, and references therein, for a discussion of their suggested formation channels).
 Here we distinguish IMXBs from other X-ray binaries as systems that leave behind a massive WD companion rather than a neutron star (NS).
-Some of these IMXB systems with donor stars of $6-7 M{\odot}$ could also be classified observationally as Be/X-ray binaries since these stars are of spectral class B3-4 with emission lines.
-Recently, Tauris et al. (2012b) presented a detailed study of the recycling process of pulsars via both LMXBs and IMXBs and highlighted their similarities and differences.
-These authors also presented the first calculations of mild recycling in post common envelope systems where mass transfer proceeds via so-called Case BB Roche-lobe overflow (RLO; see Sec.
-4 for details).
+Some of these IMXB systems with donor stars of 6-7 M☉ could also be classified observationally as Be/X-ray binaries since these stars are of spectral class B3-4 with emission lines.
+Recently, Tauris, Langer & Kramer (2012) presented a detailed study of the recycling process of pulsars via both LMXBs and IMXBs and highlighted their similarities and differences.
+These authors also presented the first calculations of mild recycling in post-common envelope (CE) systems where mass transfer proceeds via the so-called Case BB Roche lobe overflow (RLO; see Section 4 for details).

 PSR J1952+2630's combination of a young, massive WD in a close orbit with a recycled pulsar poses interesting questions about its formation and future evolution.
 Binary MSPs represent the advanced stage of stellar evolution in close, interacting binaries.
 Their observed orbital and stellar properties are thus fossil records of their evolutionary history.
-Therefore by using the precise description of a pulsar binary system determined from phase-coherent timing, and binary evolution modelling, we use PSR J1952+2630 as a probe of stellar astrophysics.
+Therefore, by using the precise description of a pulsar binary system determined from phase-coherent timing, and binary evolution modelling, we use PSR J1952+2630 as a probe of stellar astrophysics.

-We also demonstrate that PSR J1952+2630 is an interesting test case for Case BB RLO, enabling interesting constraints on the accretion physics from the combined modelling of binary stellar evolution and the spin kinematics of this young, mildly recycled pulsar.
+We also demonstrate that PSR J1952+2630 is an interesting test case for modelling Case BB RLO, enabling interesting constraints on the accretion physics from the combined modelling of binary stellar evolution and the spin kinematics of this young, mildly recycled pulsar.